rakshithgatty16/CODEC_AI_02/README.md

-# Customer Churn Prediction
+# Customer Churn Prediction AI Project

 ## Overview

-Customer Churn Prediction is a Machine Learning project that predicts whether a customer is likely to leave a service based on customer demographic and billing information.
+Customer Churn Prediction is an AI-powered Machine Learning project that predicts whether a customer is likely to stay with a service or leave based on customer demographics, contract details, billing information, and payment methods.

-The project uses a Random Forest Classifier trained on historical customer data and provides predictions through a Flask-based web application.
+The project combines Machine Learning with a Flask-based web application to provide real-time churn predictions through an interactive user interface.

 ## Features

-* Predict customer churn status
-* User-friendly web interface
-* Machine Learning model using Random Forest
+* Customer churn prediction using Machine Learning
-* Data preprocessing with Label Encoding
+* Data preprocessing and label encoding
+* Random Forest Classification model
-* Flask web deployment
+* Real-time predictions through a Flask web application
+* User-friendly and responsive interface
-* Responsive and modern UI
+* Fast and accurate customer retention insights

-## Technologies Used

-### Frontend

-* HTML5
-* CSS3

-### Backend

-* Python
-* Flask

-### Machine Learning

-* Scikit-Learn
-* Pandas
-* NumPy

 ## Dataset Features

-The model uses the following customer information:

 * Gender
 * Senior Citizen